 All PCOM GME training programs are required to participate in the National Matching Services (NMS), National Residency Matching Program (NRMP) Match, San Francisco Match (SF Match), or other organized matching program were available in their specialty.

-Program directors and administrators are required to review the terms and conditions of the Match Participation Agreement each year and comply with applicable Match policies, including the policies for the Main Residency Match and applicable Fellowship Matches, and the Waiver and Violations policies.
+Program directors and administrators are required to review the terms and conditions of the Match Participation Agreement each year and comply with applicable Match policies, including the policies for the Main Residency Match and applicable Fellowship Matches, and the Waiver and Violation policies.
 This information must also be shared with program faculty participating in the interview process.

 In the event that a program participating in the NRMP Specialties Matching Service, SF Match, or other organized matching program wishes to accept a candidate outside of the Match, the program must request a waiver from full participation in the Match to the GMEC.
 Waiver requests must include: